Additional Child Care Subsidy (ACCS) (transition to work) change in circumstances and reviews 007-19070952

 Customers must let the Services Australia know as soon as possible if their circumstances change as this may affect their eligibility or entitlement to ACCS or Child Care Subsidy (CCS).
 Notifiable events include:

-• a change in the number of hours they’re participating in their ACCS (transition to work) activity and/or other CCS activity
+- a change in the number of hours they are participating in their ACCS (transition to work) recognised participation type

-Customers can advise prior to their current course end date if their course has been extended and they have not already reached their allowable activity time limit.
+Customers can advise prior to their current course end date if their course has been extended and they have not already reached their allowable recognised participation type time limit.
 In these cases, the customer is not required to make a new application for ACCS (transition to work).

-For all other activities where the customer has not already reached their allowable activity time limit, the evidence relevant to that activity will need to be provided to confirm the activity will be ongoing (for example a letter from employer where customer is undertaking unpaid internship). whether the remaining activity time limit has already been exhausted.
-If the customer has been granted the full time limit for the activity, evidence of continuation of the activity should not be requested.
+For all other recognised participation type where the customer has not already reached their allowable time limit, the evidence will need to be provided to confirm the participation is ongoing (for example a letter from employer where the customer is undertaking unpaid internship).
+If the customer has been granted the full time limit for the recognised participation type, evidence of continuation should not be requested.
 The customer will not attract further ACCS (transition to work).

-If a customer has ceased a CCS activity for which they were receiving ACCS (transition to work), their ACCS eligibility must also be reviewed and cancelled, if appropriate.
+If a customer has ceased their ACCS (transition to work) recognised participation type, their ACCS eligibility must be reviewed as they may no longer be eligible.

-Service Officers are to update the activity details then forward an ACTDOC to the ACCS Processing Team to reassess ACCS (transition to work) entitlement.
+Service Officers are to update recognised participation details for Child Care Subsidy (CCS), then forward an ACTDOC to the ACCS Processing Team to reassess ACCS (transition to work) entitlement.
 See the Process page for further details.

-Change of ACCS (transition to work) activity type
+Change of ACCS (transition to work) recognised participation type

-Where a customer contacts to advise they are no longer participating in the activity for which they are receiving ACCS (transition to work), but are now undertaking a different activity, they are required to lodge a new application.
+Where a customer contacts to advise they are no longer participating in the recognised participation type for which they are receiving ACCS (transition to work), and are now undertaking a different recognised participation type, they are required to lodge a new application.

-Their current ACCS (transition to work) should be ended as per the cessation of activity via ACTDOC notification to the ACCS Processing Team.
+Their current ACCS (transition to work) should be ended via ACTDOC notification to the ACCS Processing Team.
 See the Process page for further details.

 Change to study load

-Customers undertaking study or training as their ACCS (transition to work) are required to notify if they have a change in their study load from part time to full time, or vice versa.
+Customers undertaking study or training as their ACCS (transition to work) recognised participation type are required to notify if they have a change in their study load from part time to full time, or vice versa.

 Change in income estimate